-- 1. Coolant reservoir cap
+- 1. Coolant reservoir

 - 2. Maximum level mark

 - 3. Minimum level mark

-3. If the coolant is at or below the minimum level mark, remove cowling A (See page 6-7.), and then open the reservoir cap.
+If the coolant is at or below the minimum level mark, remove the reservoir cap.
 WARNING!
 Remove only the coolant reservoir cap.
 Never attempt to remove the radiator cap when the engine is hot.
 [EWA15162]